 The place also offers comfortable staying options when you visit the city.
 Regarding the luxurious options, you can stay at Peabody Hotel, Westin on Beale Street, the quiet luxury of the Inn at Hunt Phelan, or the sleek sophistication of the boutique Madison.

 If you want to cut down, other options include Holiday Inn or the DoubleTree.
 The great thing is wherever you choose to stay, most of the Memphis attractions are within walking distance, as is the Main Street Trolley, which is a great way to get around downtown, so if this fancies your interest, try starting your trip by visiting downtown Memphis and add this to your list of things to do in Memphis.

 Visiting Memphis, Tennessee, and discussing things to do in Memphis, National Civil Rights Museum should be an essential priority.
 The place is housed in the Lorraine Motel, where Martin Luther King Jr. was assassinated on April 4, 1968.
 To understand the civil rights movement, the museum contains multimedia presentations.

 You will be guided through five centuries of history with the help of 260 artifacts, more than 40 films, oral histories, interactive media, and listening posts.
 You will see essential artifacts in the movement, such as a Greyhound bus ridden by Freedom Riders.

-You will also get to see the room where Martin Luther King Jr spend his final hours.
+You will also see the room where Martin Luther King Jr spends his final hours.
 We advise you to spend at least two to three hours touring the facility.